-Diakonia works close to strategic processes, both in developing and developed countries.
+Diakonia works close to partners.
+We focus on strategic processes, both in developing and developed countries.
 We have a participatory approach and a pro-active agenda to alter systems and structures that generate and maintain poverty.

 Close to the processes, both in the developing and developed countries